-This April 2023 issue contains one technical paper and four editorial notes.
+This April 2024 issue contains two technical papers and one editorial note.

 I hope that you will enjoy reading this new issue and welcome comments and suggestions on CCR Online (https://ccronline.sigcomm.org) or by email at ccr-editor at sigcomm.org.